Settings

 # Saving Matrix Fields

 Working with nested entries is significantly more complex than other field types.
-The form examples that follow assume some familiarity with how Craft routes and handles requests, as well as a willingness to adapt and extend the provided HTML to suit your needs.
+The examples that follow assume some familiarity with routing and forms, as well as a willingness to adapt the provided HTML (or extend it with JavaScript) to suit your needs.

-If you have an element form (such as an entry form (opens new window)) that needs to manage content within a Matrix field, you will need to submit your Matrix field’s data in a specific structure.
-We’re using JSON for the sake of its simple syntax, but the following examples will show you how to build a similarly-structured request with normal form elements:
+If you have an element form (such as an entry form (opens new window)) that needs to manage content within a Matrix field, that data must be sent in a specific structure.
+We’re using JSON for the sake of its simple syntax, but the following examples will show you how to build a similarly-structured request with normal HTML form

 {